berkeley-cs61as/markdown-courseware/textbook/chapter15 5 - Hierarchical Data and calc.scm/section07 Representing Sets.md

 that order, to an empty tree.
 (Make sure you try this out with pen and paper to see that this is the case).
 We say that this tree is **unbalanced** because one side of the tree has way more elements than the other.

-**Test Your Understanding**

 <div class="mc">
+<strong>Test Your Understanding</strong><br><br>
-In the unbalanced tree above, what is the running time of finding an element (for example, '7')? n is the the number of nodes in the tree, where n = 7.
+In the unbalanced tree above, what is the running time of finding an element (e.g., 7)? n is the the number of nodes in the tree, where n = 7.

 <ans text="Θ(1)" explanation=""></ans>
 <ans text="Θ(logn)" explanation=""></ans>